petrgabrlik/find-trip/README.md

 Find trip
 =====

 find_trip is a script written in Python which finds combinations of flights.
-It's the entry task for python weekend organized by Kiwi.
+It's a solution for entry task for python weekend organized by Kiwi.

 Task
 ----